amihaiemil/amihaiemil.github.io/_posts/2017-10-16-javaee8-jsoncollectors-oop-alternative.markdown

 );
 {% endhighlight %}

-If you work work with Java EE 7 and maybe Java 7 instead of Java 8, you would have to do the following:
+If you work with Java EE 7 and maybe Java 7 instead of Java 8, you would have to do the following:

 {% highlight java %}
 List<JsonValue> values = ...;